-Following the selection of the seven crossing sites as discussed in Chapter 2, we conducted interviews of non-motorized users at each location.
+Following the selection of the seven crossing sites as discussed in Chapter 2, we conducted interviews of non-motorized users at each location to provide additional insight to the literature review findings in Chapter 1.
 The objectives of the survey were to (1) gauge user attitudes about crossing the tracks; (2) assess environmental, demographic, and socioeconomic factors that may impact the crossing behavior; and (3) attempt to quantify the effectiveness of installed signs and devices to improve safety at pedestrian-rail grade crossings.
 This chapter discusses the organization and implementation of the survey and the analysis of the data.